 The Red Kimono (1925), a searing drama notably produced and written by women, captures a remarkably comprehensive visual record of early Los Angeles.
 From Broadway and posh gated communities to Chinatown and the amusement park piers, these settings, along with numerous stretches of still residential Wilshire Boulevard, and long lost jails, train stations, and skid row locales, all play pivotal roles in the film.
+[Special note: the movie is featured as part of the December 1, 2018 San Francisco Silent Film Festival Day of Silents program].

 Based on real life events, Priscilla Bonner portrays Gabrielle, a naïve young woman betrayed by her lover in New Orleans, who forces her into prostitution.
 After finding the man later in Los Angeles, Gabrielle kills him, but her story of degradation is so compelling that she is acquitted.
 A seemingly kind society matron befriends Gabrielle, only to exploit Gabrielle’s notoriety in order to entertain her rich friends.
 The matron’s kindly chauffeur Frederick, portrayed by Theodore von Eltz, offers Gabrielle a second chance for love.